lbl-camera/berteley/paper.md

 on a given corpus.

 # Intended Use Case
-This package would allow users to expedite the literature review process on a project in a new domain that may be outside their area of expertise.
+This package would allow researchers to expedite the literature review process on a project in a new domain that may be outside their area of expertise.
 When able to understand the types of content that is published in the area, researchers can focus on understanding documents in the relevant areas.